21isenough/LightningATM/docs/guide/languages.md

 The ATM offers the option of setting a different language via `config.ini`.
 That's relatively easy.
 But in order to make the whole thing look nice, we still have to manually adjust a few texts for our display.

+---

 ### 1. Set language in config.ini

 To do this, you have to log in to the ATM via SSH `$ ssh pi@your-ip` and your password and then open the config.ini.

       $ nano ~/.lightningATM/config.ini

-config.ini
+The config.ini:

 <img src="../pictures/we_need_your_help_config.ini.png" width="600">

 Here you can select one of the languages.
 E.g. "language = de" for German.
-When you are finished, the whole thing is saved and the editor is exited with `CTRL+x -> y -> ENTER`.
+When you're done, save and exit the editor with `CTRL+x -> y -> ENTER`.

 Now restart the ATM with the new language setting